-These impact fees may only be imposed for “system improvements” - public capital facilities in a local government’s capital facilities plan that are designed to provide service to the community at large, are reasonably related to the new development, and will benefit the new development (WAC 365-196-850).
+These impact fees may only be imposed for “system improvements” - public capital facilities in a local government’s capital facilities plan that are designed to provide service to the community at large (not private facilities), are reasonably related to the new development, and will benefit the new development (WAC 365-196-850).

 Impact fees cannot exceed a proportionate share of the cost of the system improvements, and municipalities must have additional funding sources and may not rely solely on impact fees to fund the improvements (RCW 82.050.050).

 Impact fees may not be used to correct existing deficiencies.
 For instance, a school district may use the impact fees from a development to pay for construction of new classrooms at specific schools to accommodate the increased enrollment anticipated from that specific development.
 But the district may not use the impact fees to build new classrooms to reduce overcrowding caused by existing residents.

 An impact fee ordinance, however, “may provide for the imposition of an impact fee for system improvement costs previously incurred by a county, city, or town to the extent that new growth and development will be served by the previously constructed improvements provided such fee shall not be imposed to make up for any system improvement deficiencies” (RCW 82.02.060(8)).
 For example, if a public works maintenance facility was designed and constructed to address both existing deficiencies (say, 60%) and future growth needs (say, 40%), impact fees could be used to pay for up to 40% of the debt service on the bond issued for that facility.